 In your first year you will be introduced to degree level sociology through Social Worlds and the Sociological Imagination, gain an understanding of stratification through Social Divisions, and learn the basics of research design and methods.
 In addition, you can select optional courses from a wide range of modules in or outside the department (for example, languages, politics, psychology, economics, social policy, history or African studies).

-- 20 credits - Introduction to Social Policy (Social Policy)
+- Introduction to Social Divisions

 Modules in the second year

 The second year builds on these foundations by developing your understanding of Modern Sociological Theory, and introducing debates about the nature of Global Societies.
 You can choose a specialist option in either Gender and Sexuality or Ethnic Relations, and receive more advanced methods training in data analysis and preparation for your final year dissertation.
 In addition, you can again choose from a range of optional modules in or outside the department.

 - Modern Sociological Theory

 At least one of the following must be taken:

 - Poverty, Class and Inequality